speediedan/finetuning-scheduler/docs/source/index.rst

 Note there will likely be minor variations in training paths and performance as packages (e.g. ``transformers``, ``datasets``, ``finetuning-scheduler`` itself etc.) evolve.
-The precise package versions and salient environmental configuration used in the building of this tutorial is available in the tensorboard summaries, logs and checkpoints referenced below if you're interested.
+The precise package versions and salient environmental configuration used in the building of this tutorial is available in the logs and checkpoints referenced below if you're interested.

 .. code-block:: bash